ejdostal/Data_projects_TripleTen/01_NYC_Airbnb_project_README.md

 - `minimum_nights`: Minimum nights for a booking made on this day
 - `maximum_nights`: Maximum nights for a booking made on this day

-The data is provided by TripleTen.
+This data was provided by TripleTen.

 ### The Process

-I first explored the dataset to better understand the data avaliable and how it would apply to the needs of the client.
-Then I cleaned and filtered the data, prepared essential columns, and combined essential information across tables.
+First, I explored the files to better understand the data avaliable and how it would apply to the needs of the client.
+Then I filtered the data, cleaned and prepared essential columns for calculations, and then aggregated essential information across tables.
 Finally, I analyzed the data using visualizations and pivot tables.

 <img width="1460" alt="Screenshot 2024-02-16 at 5 17 54 PM" src="https://github.com/ejdostal/Data_projects_TripleTen/assets/151595335/f9bb20ce-b5b9-40e6-bb45-a6077ce74a79">

 <img width="876" alt="Average Occupancy" src="https://github.com/ejdostal/Data_projects_TripleTen/assets/151595335/a121fbea-3dd5-4f0a-9625-43f5890596e5">

 <img width="608" alt="10 Most Popular Neighborhoods - P1" src="https://github.com/ejdostal/Data_projects_TripleTen/assets/151595335/411afa30-e08c-4eac-a75b-1c540e9b7861">

 ### Results
-Taking the time to explain my results at each step was a key element in this process, and this was my first attempt at doing it.
-I outlined the key analysis results in the Executive Summary page and provided a linked Table of Contents for easier navigating of the workbook.
+Taking the time to explain my results at each step was a key element in this process, and this was my first attempt at doing so with an analysis.
+I outlined the key analysis results briefly in the Executive Summary page and created a linked Table of Contents for easier navigation of the workbook.

 <img width="1395" alt="Screenshot 2024-02-16 at 7 36 49 PM" src="https://github.com/ejdostal/Data_projects_TripleTen/assets/151595335/6236dd56-4960-4899-9da0-8a46c97c660d">